by Mark Simpson

 Cameron has round doll-like eyes, a round doll-like face, and a small doll-like mouth.
-He’s a nicely painted Edwardian doll that looks a tad sinister — as if it might be hiding one of those jack-hammer jaws in Alien.
+In fact, he’s a nicely painted Edwardian doll that looks, despite his apparently affable personality, a tad sinister – as if it might be hiding one of those jack-hammer jaws in Alien.
 This is particularly apparent when one of the other’s is saying something Cameron, watching them out of the corner of his narrowed eyes, doesn’t like.

 Clegg looks like the head boy everyone likes.
 I can’t bear him.
 I want him to be caught dealing drugs.